oliverdixon/exam-crib-sheets/README.md

 * If you have any corrections, comments, or questions concerning the content of this repository, please contact me at <od641@york.ac.uk>.

-In addition to the crib sheets, I have provided a short commentary on my predictions for the contents of the upcoming examination for each module.
-These guesses are based wholly on the contents of the previous examinations; I do not have any information that is not equally available to every other student enrolled on this programme.
+In addition to the crib sheets, I have provided a short commentary on the contents of recent examinations.
+These may be used to extrapolate predictions for the topics likely to appear in the upcoming series of exams; however, a much more sensible approach to revision would be to understand the content well!

 ## Frequently Asked Questions